-One of the biggest misconceptions that I want you to get out of your head is, lots of dofollow links are bad.
-In fact Dofollow links are great & helps in improving your website trust score, as long as you are linking to authoritative websites.
+One of the biggest misconceptions that I want you to get out of your head is, lots of Dofollow links are bad.
+On the contrary, Dofollow links are great.
+It helps in improving your website trust score as long as you are linking to authoritative websites.

-In fact, when I was learning about On-page SEO optimization, one thing that I have learned is linking to a reliable and trustable source will help you to boost your ranking.
-Now, we will look into some aspect of nofollow links.
+In fact, when I was learning about On-page SEO optimization, one thing that I learned is linking to a reliable and trustable source will help you to boost your ranking.
+Now, let’s look into some aspect of nofollow links.

-Why you need to add Nofollow Tag to any link?
+Why do you need to add Nofollow Tag to any link?

 How to add Nofollow Attributes to a link?